-Day 13: Tuesday 17 September, Antwerp - Rotterdam - Delft
+Day 13: Tuesday 13 September, Antwerp - Rotterdam - Delft

-- Plantin-Moretus Museum, Antwerp - Museum Het Vleeshuis, history of the keyboard with musician Bart Rodyns - Walking tour of Rotterdam's cutting edge architecture
+- Plantin-Moretus Museum, Antwerp - Walking tour of Rotterdam's cutting edge architecture

 Our first visit for the day is to the renovated Plantin-Moretus Museum, a stately town house with period rooms that chronicles 300 years of the process of printing.
 French printer Christopher Plantin established his famous printing and publishing house in Antwerp in 1555.
 His successors, the Moretus family, maintained the Officina Plantiniana until the 19th century.
 The museum displays typographic material, a library, paintings including a Rubens and an impressive graphic collection.
 It also owns the world's oldest extant printing press (c.1600).
 The Print Room holds prints and drawings by Antwerp masters from the 16th century to the present.
 It is the only museum in the world to be UNESCO World Heritage listed.